I have a huge CD collection.

 CDs are completely different.
 They store digital audio data that requires optical reading by a laser.

-Due to this fundamental difference in technology, a standalone record player cannot play a CD, unless it has an integrated CD player component.
+Due to this fundamental difference between CDs and vinyl records in terms of technology, a standalone record player cannot play a CD, unless it has an integrated CD player component.

 Many modern record players now include just that.
 They are all-in-one systems that can have many additional components like CD players, cassette decks, radio, and even Bluetooth connectivity.